parchment/numlang/README.md

 toOrdinal(21);             // "21st"
 toOrdinal(42);             // "42nd"
 toOrdinal(103);            // "103rd"
+// toOrdinal(1.5);         // Throws: Ordinal forms for floats are not standard in English.

-// Convert to ordinal words (first, second, third) toWordsOrdinal(1);         // "first" toWordsOrdinal(2);         // "second"
+// Convert to ordinal words (first, second, third)
+// Floats are **not supported** and will throw an error toWordsOrdinal(1);         // "first" toWordsOrdinal(2);         // "second"
 toWordsOrdinal(3);         // "third"